MichielCreemers/ChessVision/README.md

-# ChessVision API
+# ♟ ChessVision API ♟
 <p allign="center">
     <img src=https://github.com/MichielCreemers/ChessAR/blob/main/images/ChessVisionLogo.png />
 </p>

+## Motivation
 Welcome to the ChessVision API, a powerful tool designed to transform the traditional chess experience into an interactive and analytical adventure.
+This project leverages deep learning object detection architectures and image processing techiniques to analyze photographs of chess boards.

+Whether you're a hobbyist looking to analyze your game by saving a digital representation of you physical setup, or a developer seeking to integrate chess insights into your applications, ChessVision provides an easy-to-use API that can enrich your chess playing or analysis.

 ## Description of project
-♟♟♟
+Currently the API is configured in a way to work together with an adroid app we made that can be downloaded here: Link to app: [ChessBot.zip](https://1drv.ms/u/s!AtF_ruDO-AX-kUiOVJsi6ivtiKqd?e=LOjFOB).

 ## To Do / Done
  - [x] Corner Detection